Ghazal 49, Verse 4

 WINE: {49,1}

-But here, as Josh observes, the rainy season is pressed into service to play the role that spring plays in different climates.
+But in the present verse, as Josh observes, the rainy season is pressed into service to play the role that spring plays in different climates.
 The main South Asian seasons have been described as 'cold' (mid-December to March), 'hot' (April to June), 'monsoon' (July to September), and 'post-monsoon' (October to mid-December).
-Azad speaks of Zauq as living in a small house through 'heat, cold, rains-- the full flowering of all three seasons': garmii _ jaa;Raa _ barsaat _ tiino;N mausam kii bahaare;N vahii;N bai;The gu;zar jaatii thii;N [p.
+But opinions differ.
+Azad speaks of Zauq as living in a small house through 'heat, cold, rains-- the full 'flowerings' of all three seasons': garmii _ jaa;Raa _ barsaat _ tiino;N mausam kii bahaare;N vahii;N bai;The gu;zar jaatii thii;N [p.
 448].
-(Though he conspicuously brings in bahaar for the sake of the wordplay.)
+Azad gives the seasons out of order-- and conspicuously brings in bahaare;N , 'flowerings', for the sake of the 'spring' wordplay-- but he does insist that there are only three.
+However the year is broken up, there's only a very imperfect overlap between the monsoon season and our 'spring'.
+For examples of 'springtime' verses, see {13,2}.

 Nazm and Bekhud Dihlavi and other commentators effortlessly turn 'the rainy season' into 'spring' in their commentary, apparently without even noticing the discrepancy.
-(And I'd never given it any thought either, until Josh's observation made me reflect.)
-For more examples of rainy season imagery, with and without conflation with springtime, see {48,7}.
+And I had never given it any thought either, until Josh's observation made me reflect.
+For more examples of rainy season imagery, with and without conflation with springtime, see {48,7}; {95,2}; {97,13}; {139,10}.

-But then, how important is the discrepancy really?
+But then, when it comes to 'springtime', how important is this seasonal discrepancy really?
 The world of the ghazal is in any case made up of characters and environments possessing exactly, and only, the qualities needed for poetic effectiveness within the verse.
-If roses smile and laugh, captured birds talk, beloveds shoot eyelash-arrows, and dead lovers describe their own decomposition, does it really matter if the rainy season is endowed with the qualities of a stylized springtime?
+If roses smile and laugh, captured birds talk, beloveds shoot eyelash-arrows, and dead lovers describe their own 'dust', does it really matter if the rainy season is endowed with the qualities of a stylized springtime?